Vietnam.vn - Nền tảng quảng bá Việt Nam

 The most important discovery is that about 30cm below the Royal Road and Dan Tri during the Le Trung Hung period is a fairly large underground drainage system.
 Photo: Hoang Lan

-According to scientists, the 2024 excavation, although only excavating a small area, has brought many new insights, taking an important step forward in identifying the Kinh Thien Palace and the Kinh Thien Palace space during the Early Le Dynasty (15th - 16th century) and the Later Le Dynasty (17th - 18th century) in terms of architecture, materials, overall layout and construction techniques.
+According to scientists, the 2024 excavation, although only excavating a small area, has brought many new insights, taking an important step forward in identifying the Kinh Thien Palace and the Kinh Thien Palace space during the early Le Dynasty (15th - 16th century) and the Later Le Dynasty (17th - 18th century) in terms of architecture, materials, overall layout and construction techniques.
 These are all basic attributes of the outstanding global value of the World Heritage Site of the Central Sector of the Imperial Citadel of Thang Long.

-Associate Professor, Dr. Tong Trung Tin said that in order to understand more details and more accurately, in the upcoming excavations, it is necessary to develop a plan or a comprehensive excavation strategy as recommended by UNESCO to clarify and further enhance the outstanding global values of the Thang Long Imperial Citadel Heritage Site in response to the recommendations of ICOMOS and the World Heritage Center in 2023 and 2024.
+Associate Professor, Dr. Tong Trung Tin said that, in order to understand more details and more accurately, in the upcoming excavations, it is necessary to develop a plan or a comprehensive excavation strategy as recommended by UNESCO to clarify and further increase the outstanding global values of the Thang Long Imperial Citadel Heritage Site in response to the recommendations of ICOMOS and the World Heritage Center in 2023 and 2024.
 This is also a highly authentic basis for studying the restoration of the Kinh Thien Palace and Kinh Thien Palace space.

 Source: https://hanoimoi.vn/phat-hien-them-nhung-dau-tich-quan-trong-cua-dien-kinh-thien-hoang-thanh-thang-long-690106.html